ymcui/Eval-on-NN-of-RC/README.md

 ##Training Tips
 We show several tips in training these neural network models, FYI.

-1) Use adaptive learning algorithm, if you are not expertise in optimizing vanilla SGD.
-Use learning rate decay, even if you use adaptive learning algorithm, such as ADAM, RMSprop etc.
+1) Use adaptive learning algorithm, if you are not expertise in optimizing vanilla `SGD`.
+Use learning rate decay, even if you use adaptive learning algorithm, such as `ADAM`, `RmsProp` etc.

 2) Reshuffle training data in every epoch (general tips)